rjmeats/BritishRainfall/readme.md

 |Folder|Contents|
 |--|--|
 |csv_format_trial|Demonstrates how GitHub can display CSV files in a tabular way.|
-|M-S-and-L-Railways|Notes relating to the rain gauges sites which the [MS&L Railway](https://en.wikipedia.org/wiki/Manchester,_Sheffield_and_Lincolnshire_Railway) operated between about 1850 and 1920.
+|M-S-and-L-Railway|Notes relating to the rain gauges sites which the [MS&L Railway](https://en.wikipedia.org/wiki/Manchester,_Sheffield_and_Lincolnshire_Railway) operated between about 1850 and 1922.